 In a digital age, systems must access, exchange, and consume data quickly.
 To make these actions seamless between systems, interoperability of information must work securely, be controlled, and process fluidly between systems.
 The amount of data collected on educational topics is tremendous.
 Interoperability provides educators the tools they need by allowing multiple systems to easily communicate and exchange data seamlessly.

-Often school systems have multiple systems that educators must access on a regular basis.
+School systems have multiple systems that educators must access on a regular basis.
 Many of these systems include standards.
 In order to consume the standards in a digital format in each system, someone must enter these standards into that system.
 Typically, from a document.
 This process is replicated over and over for multiple systems and multiple school systems.
-Georgia has adopted a standards exchange format called CASE from IMS Global.
+Georgia has adopted the standards exchange format called CASE from 1EdTech formerly IMS Global.
 CASE stands for Competencies and Academic Standards Exchange.